MechanicalRock/twitter-blurb-generator/module3/index.md

 </details>
 <br>

-**3.4.4 Convert the FirebaseWrapper Class to Return a Singleton Instance**
+**Convert the FirebaseWrapper Class to Return a Singleton Instance**

 Imagine a scenario where we have to get 3 items from our database in the frontend.
 With our current implementation, every time we initialise the class in the frontend we would have to initialise the connection to the database as well.
 This would mean that we would have to initialise a connection to our database 3 times, this can be time-consuming and is considered bad practice.